The Sound Medium

 In your typical, cliche, waterfall sunset scene, which would be any Instagram influencers ideal setting, there are going to be a few characteristics always present.

 You’ll have the waterfall, majestically cascading down a mossy green rock side.
-You’ll have the girl with her hair thrown back like she’s taking some sort of orgasm-inducing shower before her day job.
+You’ll have the girl with her hair thrown back like she’s taking some over the top shower before her day job.
 And finally, you’ll have the overly willing boyfriend standing behind the lens.

 Sounds like these, natural flowing water, bubbles in a glass of golden champagne, or the soft-spoken whisper of a soothing voice all have the capability of invoking a certain level of auditory stimulation in our bodies.
 These physiological responses most commonly manifest themselves as hair standing up on the back of our necks.
 Or chills running down our spine.
 However, in the scientific realm, they’re officially referred to as Autonomous Sensory Meridian Responses – ASMR.